 Do not italicize a virus name when used generically or when referring to a strain (e.g. herpes simplex virus, influenza A (H1N1) virus), and do not use capital letters unless the virus name includes a proper noun (e.g. West Nile virus, Ebola virus).
 Italicize species, genus, and family of a virus when used in a taxonomic sense.
 In this case, virus names should follow the rules of orthography of the International Committee on Taxonomy of Viruses (ICTV).
-The table below summarizes how to format virus names, but refer to https://ictv.global/about/code for a full overview of ICTV recommendations.
+The table below summarizes how to format virus names, but refer to The International Code of Virus Classification and Nomenclature (ICVCN) for a full overview of ICTV recommendations.
 It is usually not necessary to mention the taxonomy of a virus if it is well known.